Adrian398/MedFM_Challenge_2023/ensemble/gridsearch/Instructions.md

 With the knowledge of the best performing ensemble strategies for every task, we can then create the compound `results.json` file within the root directory by fusing the metrics from each individual task `results.json` together.
-The **aggregates** value can then be calculated in the same manner as it is officially done when submitting a submission.
-Thus, our resulting aggregates value can be compared (with care) to the results on the leaderboard.
+The **aggregates** value can then be calculated in the same manner as it is officially done when submitting an evaluation submission.
+Thus, our resulting aggregates value can be compared (with care) to the results on the leaderboard (with some bias).

 Example File:
 ``` json